FreaKzero/nms-companion/README.md

 ## Features

 - **Parse Save Files**: Read and analyze selectable `.hg` save files from *No Man's Sky*.
-- **Player Position as Glyphs**: Display your current in-game position in the iconic glyph format.
+- **Player Position as Glyphs**: Display your current in-game position in the portal glyph format.
+(Does not work in Multiplayer!)
-- **Searchable Location Database**: Browse a database of locations with screenshots for easy reference.
+- **Searchable Location Database**: Browse a database of your saved locations, based on Tags, Description, Biomes and Galaxy
 - **Manual & Automatic Position Entry**: Add new locations manually or let the program detect them automatically.
+    - Biome decoder, decodes for example altnames like "Overgrown" to "Lush" via Autocomplete
+    - Galaxy autocomplete
+    - Easy Screenshot Component, which can take URLs or clipboard image data
+    - In Singleplayer automatically parses your position to the correct glyph Portalcode and fills out the correct galaxy
 - **Missions Dashboard**: View the current status of your settlements and frigate missions.
 - **Manual Timers**: Set Manual Timers for Eggs or other things
 - **NMS Coordinates Feed**: RSS Feedreader for the [NMSCoordinateExchange](https://www.reddit.com/r/NMSCoordinateExchange/) Reddit